Beacon Hill Theatre

 5 people favorited this theater

-The original Beacon Theatre was opened in 1913 by movie theatre pioneer Jacob Lourie.
+The original Beacon Theatre was opened February 17, 1910 by movie theatre pioneer Jacob Lourie and to the designs of architect Clarence H. Blackhall.
 The building at 47-53 Tremont Street was built in 1874 as a bank.
 In 1948, the architectural firm William Riseman Associates remodeled the theatre and it was renamed Beacon Hill Theatre from November 10, 1948.

 Ben Sack allegedly won this theatre in a poker game, and it became the beginning of what eventually became the regionally dominant Sack Theatres chain.